-- Foreign exchange fees These might be a flat fee or a percentage
+- Foreign transaction fees: These might be a flat fee or a percentage.

-- One-off fees charged by the machine itself These are especially high at convenience stores and in bars (particularly in the UK).
+- One-off fees charged by the machine itself: These are exceptionally high at convenience stores and in bars (particularly in the UK).

 Citibank in the US doesn't guarantee their cards will work in non-Citibank machines outside the US.
 Their website only says it can be used for free in 45,000 ATMs in 30 countries.
 If they can be used in other machines, it would presumably be for a fee that the bank seems unwilling to put on its website.